 I only post my 4 & 5-star reviews here!
-If I don’t like I book, I won’t finish it.
-I don’t think it wouldn’t be fair to leave a review for an unfinished story, and life is too short not to enjoy my reading journey!
+If I don’t like the book, I won’t finish it.
+It wouldn’t be fair to leave a review for an unfinished story, and life is too short not to enjoy my reading journey!

 Embrace your inner child, and read a good book!
 D. L. Finn